siavava/portfolio/PURESCRIPT.md

 must actually change (it does, since the path is in it) for the compiled `foreign.js` to be recopied.

+`purs:build` runs `spago build --pure` — the lockfile is authoritative and spago skips its registry refresh (which clones two git repos and costs about a minute on a cold CI machine).
+After changing dependencies in a `spago.yaml`, run `bunx spago install` once to refresh `spago.lock`.

 Two consumers resolve `#purs` differently in production: vite reads the package `imports` field, but nitro's rollup does not — every `App.Server.*` module a nitro route imports needs a matching entry in